• Refine Search

 Transform your community into a beautiful, environmentally-friendly neighborhood!

-Background: The Environmental Collaboration Office understands that community collaboration is key to achieving Milwaukee's sustainability goals.
-The ECO Neighborhoods Initiative was developed to promote a collective, neighborhood-level effort toward achieving these goals by proving additionals support to the residents and community leaders who are already making an impact in their communities.
+Background: The Environmental Collaboration Office understands that community collaboration is key to achieving Milwaukee's climate action goals.
+The ECO Neighborhoods Initiative was developed to promote a collaborative, neighborhood-level effort to achieve these goals by providing additional support to the residents and community leaders who are already making an impact in their communities.
+An ECO Neighborhood is one that works to improve its environmental impact on our climate’s air, land, and water.

-• The Process
+• Process

-• Neighborhood Benefits
+• Benefits

-• Current ECO Neighborhoods
+• Current Neighborhoods

 • Resources